Cultural and Global Criminology PhD

 Course content

-The programme is carefully structured and divided into three main strands: research, subject-specific training and transferable skills training.
-You develop a politically engaged, international understanding and approach to crime, harm and its control.
-The programme prepares high-level doctoral candidates to work in the widest range of employment arenas concerned with understanding, preventing and responding to crime in a way that takes account of the global and cultural context.
-Through the integration of over 30 associated partners it responds to both the impact and the employability agenda in Erasmus Mundus objectives.
+On this programme, you will have access to advanced research skills, subject-specific training, and transferable skills enhancement.
+Your project will demonstrate a politically engaged, international understanding and approach to crime, harm and its control.
+The programme invites high-level doctoral candidates to showcase nuanced understandings of preventing and responding to crime in a way that takes account of the global and cultural context.

-Applicants must submit a high quality research proposal fitting DCGC research themes and demonstrate eligibility and academic achievement.
+Applicants must submit a high quality research proposal fitting the above research themes and demonstrate eligibility and academic achievement.

 Fees and funding